 Neanderthal DNA still has a profound impact on our genes, as per a new analysis conducted by researchers.
 The modern human race in Europe and Asia inherits nearly 2 percent of their genome to Neanderthal DNA.
 However, researchers now claim that Neanderthal DNA has a strong impact on how our genes work today.
 Neanderthals went extinct nearly 30,000 years back but possibly due to interbreeding that happened between Home sapiens and Neanderthals, modern day humans have a genetic connection with Neanderthals.

-In a study published yesterday in the journal Cell, University of Washington genetics researcher Rajiv McCoy and his team members suggest that Neanderthal DNA has strong impact on modern day humans.
+In research issued yesterday in the journal Cell, University of Washington genetics researcher Rajiv McCoy and his team members suggest that Neanderthal DNA has a strong impact on modern-day humans.
 However, it is important how DNA is used by the RNA in our cells.
-While DNA is permanent and can be checked even from fossils, RNA is unstable and it can’t be ascertained from fossils on which research teams work.
+While DNA is permanent and can be checked even from fossils, RNA is unstable, and it can’t be ascertained from fossils on which research teams work.

-McCoy informed, “We found that Neanderthal genes in the brains and testes of the people tested were expressed more weakly than genes in other areas.
-The reason for this is likely unequal evolution: As humans continued to evolve away from Neanderthals, it's likely that those body parts have evolved faster than others.
-Thus, they diverged further from the Neanderthal genes, and are less likely to be expressed by cells there.”
+McCoy informed, “We determined that Neanderthal genes in testes and the brains of the people examined were expressed more weakly than genes in other areas.
+The rationale for this is possibly uneven metamorphosis: As people proceeded to grow away from Neanderthals, those body parts have likely developed quicker than others.
+Hence, they separated further from the Neanderthal genes, and are less possible to be exposed by cells there.”

 Professor Paabo was awarded the 2016 Breakthrough Prize in Life Sciences for pioneering the sequencing of ancient DNA and ancient genomes and illuminating modern day man’s relationship to our extinct relatives.